 For survey timings and more information, see our VET statistics explained page.

-Click on the images below to see the full version of each infographic.
+Click on the image below to see the full version of the infographic.

 Results of the Student Outcomes Survey are published late November/early December each year, once fieldwork is completed in August.